atom/metrics/README.md

 A package that reports usage information to [Google Analytics][GA].

-If you do not want this information reported, disable this package from the _Metrics_ section of the Settings view (`cmd-,`).
+If you do not want this information reported, you can disable this package.
+Open the Settings View by running the `Settings View: Open` command from the Command Palette, go to the Packages section, and then find and disable the Metrics package.

 ### Collected Data